Chinese Coins with Flower

 coins with distinctive borders but

-such designs are usually seen only
+most such designs are usually seen

-on charms or amulets.
+only on charms or amulets.

 The rim design with its S-shaped